rasos/faircoin2/doc/CVN-operators-guide.md

 6. The hardware must provide a USB 2.0 port which takes up the Fasito USB token.
 Please avoid using a USB-hub for the token.
 7. Although not absolutely necessary, a UPS (uninterruptible power supply) would be appreciated.
 Note that all network related equipment should also be hooked up to the UPS to keep the network connection up in the event of a power outage.

-A CVN can run on a RaspBerry 3, however we recommend some more decent hardware.
+A CVN can run on a Raspberry Pi 3, however we recommend some more decent hardware.

 ### 2.2 Preparing your system